ptomato/talks/tc39-2023-01/README.md

 # When is it ready to ship unflagged?

 - "Ready to ship" definition being discussed in this plenary
-- Need the IETF to publish an RFC, so they can complete their review
+- Need the IETF to publish the RFC in any case

 <!--
 -->